UCPouchitis/web/index.md

 ## Summary

 Inflammatory bowel diseases (IBD) result from the convergence of host, environmental, and microbial factors— each necessary, but not sufficient to cause disease.
-Although these factors are known, how these mechanisms interact to contribute to disease susceptibility and microbial triggers are still unclear.
+Each of our teams is focused on investigating a unique aspect of these factors, identifying how these mechanisms interact to contribute to disease susceptibility through microbial triggers.
 Our research team, consisting of multi-institutional, interdisciplinary experts, are utilizing a novel clinical model to address this issue.

 ## Advantage of the Study Design